 Threatened by climate change.
 Forced back into crowded classrooms during a pandemic.
 Laid off with almost no job prospects.
 Faced with an uncertain future.

-16 and 17 year olds are impacted every day by government decisions.
-And just like other citizens, they deserve a say in what lies ahead.
+Sixteen and seventeen year olds are impacted every day by government decisions.
+And just like other citizens, we deserve a say in what lies ahead.

-Our goal is to lower the voting age in B.C. before the next election.
+Our goal is to lower the voting age in B.C. to 16 years old.

 Support is growing across the province

 Word is spreading and our campaign is quickly gaining momentum.
 In addition to the thousands of British Columbians who have already signed our petition, here are some other things we are celebrating: